Kyziridis/Statistical-Learning-in-R/README.md

 ###Conclution
 After a number of tries of making clusters we arrived at the conclusion that there is a strong affection in the Area and the acidity of the oil.
 The data clustered by variables of acidity, so we conduce in two groups with oil.
 In other words these groups show us that some Italy areas bear better oliveoil than others.
 For example, cluster analysis defines that the oil of Sardinia has high levels acidity, consequently it is not so qualitative.

-> In the project_script.R you will see the hole procedure of making clusters in different ways.
+> In the project_script.R you will see the whole procedure of making clusters in different ways.
 Hope to enjoy....